Mail truck

-A mail truck, post truck, mail van, post van or mail lorry is a type of delivery vehicle that is used to transport mail.
+A mail truck or post van is a type of delivery vehicle that is used to transport post.
 Originally horse-drawn, most modern mail trucks are automotive vehicles.

 Evolution

 In his article, "Right through the Post", John Hollingshead describes mail vans from the point of view of a letter navigating through the postal system:

 As described by Hollingshead, mail vans in the United Kingdom were originally horse-drawn, operating in conjunction with the railway network, including Travelling Post Offices, carrying mail between railway stations and places distant from them, and between sub-post offices and sorting offices.
 Some of these vans were of the Brougham type.
 In the 1880s the General Post Office began hiring larger enclosed box vans from McNamara & Company.
 These vans had elliptical spring front suspension, semi-elliptical spring rear suspension, a double driving seat, and mail coach style headlamps.
 These were frequently called mail coaches, although unlike actual mail coaches they carried no passengers.
 At least six regular long-distance, i.e., not just to and from local railway stations, mail van services out of London existed in the late 19th century.
 A London-to-Chatham mail van service ran until the summer of 1908, and one mail van service ran from London to Oxford until 1909.

 During World War II such horse-drawn McNamara mail vans were reintroduced, because of petrol rationing, but only for local work.
 These vans were drawn by a single horse, had pneumatic tyres, and were painted in the Post Office livery colours.
 A few of them were still in service in the early 1950s.